digitalcytometry/cytotrace2/README.md

       CytoTRACE 2 - Version 1.1.0 Released
 </p> </h2>

-We are thrilled to introduce **CytoTRACE 2 version 1.1.0**, packed with significant performance enhancements to elevate your single-cell transcriptomic analyses.
+We are thrilled to introduce **CytoTRACE 2 version 1.1.0**, published in [*Nature Methods*](https://doi.org/10.1038/s41592-025-02857-2) and packed with significant performance enhancements to elevate your single-cell transcriptomic analyses.
 Here's what's new in this release:

-### 🔍 Major Updates and Enhancements
+<details><summary>Major Updates and Enhancements 🔍</summary>

 - **Retrained CytoTRACE 2 Framework**
   The CytoTRACE 2 model has been retrained, yielding additional performance gains in granular potency prediction and enhancing cross-platform robustness.